wannabewayno/instant-mvc/README.md

 ```

 ### Build
-Once the an mvc.config.js file has been set up
+Once a mvc.config.js file has been set up
 run `npx instant-mvc`

 This will:
 * Add a routes directory with all routes hooked to controllers (if defined that way).
 * Add a controllers directory with a controller framework ready to add code to.
-* Add a models directory with a models framework to add code to.
+* Add a models directory with a models framework ready to add code to.
 * Add a server.js file that:
   * uses compression
   * has cors configured